pgmanit/learn-docker/README.md

-After a few seconds, open your web browser to [http://localhost:3000](http://localhost:3000) Your server should be up now !
+After a few seconds, open your web browser to [http://localhost:3000](http://localhost:3000)
+<br />Your server should be up now !

 ## Important commands:
 1. ```docker ps```